 The Patient Navigation Program

-Riverside Cancer Care’s Patient Navigation program helps guide patients and their families through the healthcare system in general and the cancer experience in particular.
+This program helps guide patients and their families through the health care system in general and the cancer experience in particular.
 Riverside wants to help support you and your family through this difficult time.
-Our Patient Navigators help smooth out an often scary and sometimes isolated road.
+Our patient navigators help smooth out an often scary and sometimes isolated road.
 They will be there to help guide you through tests, treatments and the many questions you might face.

 For more information, please contact:

 - Mary Cleckler, RN, BS, OCN, Patient Navigator